ZakariyaM/quiz-manager/README.md

 # Online assesment - quiz application
-A React Quiz App with ReactJS as front-end and NodeJS backend with PostgreSQL database, this document gives a brief overview on the application and what was used to make it.
-However some parts may not delve into great detail here, but this is due to them being elaborated further in the report!
+A React Quiz App with ReactJS as front-end and NodeJS backend with PostgreSQL database, this document gives a brief overview on the application and how it was implemented!

 ### *Background and context*
 As a new joiner at Amazon, you are required to complete a series of trainings designed to assist you get familiar with the team's procedures, services, and systems.